anushka-004/AutoNote/GIT_SETUP.md

 ## 🎉 You're Ready!

 Your project is now ready to be uploaded to GitHub.
-Follow the steps above and your MeetWise application will be live on GitHub in minutes!
+Follow the steps above and your AutoNote application will be live on GitHub in minutes!

 **Need help?** Check the troubleshooting section or GitHub's documentation.